 A PhD research degree offers you the opportunity to spend an extended period working on an advanced topic

-Here at the Department of Orthopaedic & Trauma Surgery we have a long tradition in supervising postgraduate research leading to PhD research degrees in a wide-ranging choice of subject matters.
-We can achieve this by using the state-of-the-art motion and gait analysis laboratories at the Institute of Motion Analysis & Research (IMAR), the impressive 32 meter sports laboratory, the sub-specialties within the TORT Centre and collaboration with other University of Dundee Schools and the NHS.
+Here at the University Department of Orthopaedic & Trauma Surgery (UDOTS) we have a long tradition in supervising postgraduate research leading to PhD research degrees in a wide-ranging choice of subject matters.
+We can achieve this by using our state-of-the-art motion and gait analysis laboratories, the impressive 32 meter sports laboratory, the sub-specialties within the TORT Centre and collaboration with other University of Dundee Schools and the NHS.

 PhD candidates get the opportunity to present their research at conferences around the world.